 The Danger Of Greenwashing For Businesses

-In some cases, companies are in danger of greenwashing due to increased pressures to commit to more sustainable business practises.
+There is a growing increase of pressure on businesses to commit to more sustainable business practises.
 Research by Toluna, a consumer intelligence platform, found that one in five shoppers rate sustainability to define their choice of retailers, brands and products.

 So how can you shout about your sustainability credentials without unintentionally greenwashing?